JetBrains/kotlin-multiplatform-dev-docs/topics/migrate-from-android.md

 * Most of the code changes are about creating expect/actual structure for Room and corresponding DI changes.
 * There is a new `OnlineChecker` interface that is covering for the fact that we only check for internet connectivity on Android.
 We will add an iOS implementation later on.
+  TODO check where the OnlineChecker implementation is in the commit history

 We can also immediately reconfigure `:core:data-testing` module to be multiplatform.
 See the [resulting commit](https://github.com/zamulla/compose-samples/pull/3/commits/6d6af83bb15b846c83020a59948bde6aaf79e609):